Ricardo Caldas Santana

 Building technology that adapts to people, not the other way around

 I’m a Ph.D. candidate in Computer Science at KTH (Department of Intelligent Systems) and the Media & Language Research Arena (WASP), supervised by Dr. Pereira.
-My research focuses on integrating representation learning and large language models (LLMs) for seamless, socially-aware collaboration between humans and machines.
+My research focuses on integrating representation learning and large language models (LLMs) to enable seamless, socially-aware collaboration between humans and machines.

-I earned my M.Sc. in Aerospace Engineering from TU Delft, where I applied deep reinforcement learning to autonomous mobility, advised by Dr. Sharpanskykh and Dr. Wei.
+I earned my M.Sc. in Aerospace Engineering from TU Delft, where I applied deep reinforcement learning to autonomous mobility, under the supervision of Dr. Sharpanskykh and Dr. Wei.

 Professional Experience

-Before academia, I spent two years as a Digital Consultant at McKinsey & Company, driving AI projects and launching new logistics, insurance, and energy ventures.
+Before academia, I spent 2 years as a Digital Consultant at McKinsey & Company, driving AI projects and launching new logistics, insurance, and energy startups.
 During my master's, I did a half-year research stint at Sensei, developing real-time 3D human pose estimation.

-Interested in collaboration or supervision opportunities?
-Feel free to to discuss potential research synergies.
+Interested in collaboration or MSc thesis supervision opportunities?
+Check my ongoing research projects and to discuss potential research synergies.